 While the price tag might be eye-watering enough already, if you're looking for something a bit more premium, then the S-Works EXOS shoes are a hyper-lightweight option and are perfect for hot climates.

-The Teijin Avail microfibre upper is a synthetic leather.
-Strong yet supple, this forms a one-piece wrap-around design to hold the foot snugly while reducing edges or seams that may cause discomfort.
-The upper has lots of small perforations to allow for ventilation on hot days.
-The shoe is secured by two IP1 Boa dials that offer quick micro-adjustments to assure foot security when pedalling.
-An external heel cup should minimise heel roll and combined with one-way non-slip fabric to keep your heel from lifting out.
+Shimano has continued with its one-piece wrap-around design from the previous design which holds the foot snugly while reducing edges or seams that may cause discomfort.
+The upper has small perforations across the tow and improved vents in the sole to allow for cooling on hot days.
+The shoe is secured by two Li2 Boa dials that offer quick micro-adjustments to assure foot security when pedalling.
+An external heel cup has been reworked to be more torsionally stiff to minimise heel roll and uses silicone grips to stop the heel from lifting out.

-The S-Phyre RC-9 sole has the highest rating on Shimano’s stiffness rating and features a unibody construction which reduces stack height to improve pedalling feel.
+The S-Phyre RC902 sole has the highest rating on Shimano’s stiffness rating and features a unibody construction that reduces stack height to improve pedalling feel.
 By using a removable chip system, the S-Phyres have 11mm of cleat adjustment and plenty of guides to assure that cleats are aligned just right.

 Comfortable out-of-the-box shoe with extreme adjustability